BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_1_Accessing_Bitcoind_with_Go.md

 	fmt.Println(transactions)
 }
 ```
+> :note: **NOTE:** Again, you'll want to change out the txid for one actually recognized by your system.

-This prints out the details associated with a transaction, such as its amount and how many times it has been confirmed:
+When you run [the code](17_1_lookuptransaction.go) it will print out the details associated with a transaction, such as its amount and how many times it has been confirmed:

 ```
+$ go run lookuptransaction.go
 {
   "amount": 0.00100000,
   "confirmations": 4817,